 Welcome to the University of Houston-Downtown and the Gator Family.

-The officers and support staff at the University of Houston-Downtown Police Department are committed to the safety and security of all of our students, faculty, and staff.
-Our mission is to provide a safe and secure environment for all UHD students, faculty, staff and visitors to work and further their educational goals.
-We are committed to preserving the peace, preventing and detecting crime, enforcing the law and protecting the rights of all citizens.
-It is our goal to work very closely with all members of the University of Houston-Downtown family to ensure we are successful.
+The officers and support staff at the University of Houston Downtown Police Department are committed to the safety and security of all our students, faculty, and staff.

+Our mission is to provide a safe and secure environment for all UHD students, faculty, staff, and visitors to work and further their educational goals.
+We are committed to preserving the peace, preventing, and detecting crime, enforcing the law, and protecting the rights of all citizens.
+We are also committed to making sure that all members of our community and visitors are treated with dignity and respect.

-All of our officers are licensed by the Texas Commission on Law Enforcement and have full authority to enforce federal, state, and local laws.
-In addition, officers are committed to a community oriented policing model that allows for the serving of university needs both on and around the campus.
+It is our goal to collaborate with all members of the University of Houston Downtown family to ensure we are successful.
+UHD Police officers are licensed by the Texas Commission on Law Enforcement and have full authority to enforce federal, state, and local laws.
+They are committed to a community oriented policing model that allows for the serving of university needs both on and around the campus.
 At the University of Houston-Downtown Police Department, we understand our role as community caretakers and temper our application of the law with compassion and empathy.
-We remain accountable to the Department, the University, fellow employees and to the citizens for the appropriate and compassionate performance of our job.